WeR-stats/uk_geography/README.md

 The process can be found [here](https://github.com/lvalnegri/projects-geography_uk/blob/master/51-create_uk_boundaries.R)

-The `WPZ` boundaries have been downloaded directly from the website All other boundaries have been built upon OA by aggregations, using the `output_areas`lookup file.
+The `WPZ` boundaries have been downloaded as a unique shapefile directly from the [CDRC](*https://data.cdrc.ac.uk/dataset/cowz-uk) website

+All other boundaries have been built upon the OA boundaries by aggregations, using the `output_areas`lookup file.
 The process can be found [here]()

   - Contains [National Statistics data](https://www.ons.gov.uk/peoplepopulationandcommunity/elections/electoralregistration)